filerjs/filer/README.md

 // Read binary file
 fs.readFile('/myfile.txt', function (err, data) {
   if (err) throw err;
-  // data is now the contents of /myfile.txt (i.e., an Uint8Array of bytes)
+  // data is now the contents of /myfile.txt (i.e., a Buffer with the bytes) });
-});
 ```

 #### fs.writeFile(filename, data, [options], callback)<a name="writeFile"></a>

-Writes data to a file. `data` can be a string or an ArrayBufferView, in which case any encoding option is ignored.
+Writes data to a file. `data` can be a string or `Buffer`, in which case any encoding option is ignored.
 The `options` argument is optional, and can take the form `"utf8"` (i.e., an encoding) or be an object literal: `{ encoding: "utf8", flag: "w" }`.
 If no encoding is specified, and `data` is a string, the encoding defaults to `'utf8'`.
 The callback gets `(error)`.

 Examples: